kapios010/grambulate.js/README.md

 ### `calculateNegLevel(num:number, deg?:number) : number`
 Returns the "level" of the number in the spiral.
-Equation provided courtesy of [@DDMPlayer](https://github.com/DDMPlayer) and modified by [@kapios010](https://github.com/kapios010) to hopefully work well on negative numbers.
+Equation provided courtesy of @DDMPlayer and modified by myself (@kapios010) to hopefully work well on negative numbers.

 `num` is the integer you operate on